-The short answer is no. Women are biologically different from men and tend not to swing as fast as a male golfers.
+The short answer is no. Women are biologically different from men and tend not to swing as fast as male golfers.

 For that reason, buying a golf set made for men won’t be beneficial.
 The clubs may be too heavy, too long, and the shafts fitted on the clubs may be too stiff.
 This will make you vulnerable to picking-up bad habits as you try to adapt to these clubs.

-As a female beginner, buying a female golf set like the Callaway Women’s Strata 11-Piece Complete Golf Set will benefit you most.
+As a female beginner, buying a female golf set like the Callaway Women’s Strata 11-Piece Complete Golf Set will benefit you the most.

 Should I start with a new or used golf set?

 This is definitely something you’d want to consider as a new golfer.
 New sets can be expensive and if you’re unsure if golf is what you really want to get into, it’s natural to be hesitant in buying a new set right away.

 Regardless, we recommend any beginner to start with a new golf set from this list.
 Mainly because when we consider the benefits of a new set and the benefits of a used beginner set, a new set makes more sense at the end of the day.